gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ### Currency
 The Netherlands is part of the European Monetary Union.
 The currency is Euro (€).

-If you want to change your local currency into euros you can do so at Schiphol Airport.
+If you want to change your local currency into euros you can do so at Schiphol Airport or at the train station.

 ATMs, aka cash machines, are widely available and can be found outside most banks and at airports and most train stations.

-All the major international credit cards are recognized, and most hotels and large stores accept them.
+MasterCard and Visa cards are recognized, and most hotels and large stores accept them.
 But many shops, restaurants and other businesses (including Dutch Railways and supermarket chains) do not accept credit cards, including European cards with security chips.

 ### Weather